grechaw/semantics-tutorial/README.md

 The page, at tutorial.html, invokes SPARQL queries or an extension depending on which form is used.

-Data is loaded from data/  There is RDF, JSON, and XML data in this [[directory.]]
+Data is loaded from data/  There is JSON, and XML data in this directory.
+Some of the XML files are dumps of the internal triples format of MarkLogic managed triples.